inflearn logo

 • Search, other commands, and string replacement

-• Utilization of shell scripts, configuration files, and programming language editing
+• Utilizing shell scripts, configuration files, and programming language editing

 Problems you can solve by taking this course

-• You feel panicked because you don't know how to save and exit in vi/vim.
+• You get flustered because you don't know how to save and exit in vi/vim.

-• Confusion arises between input mode and command mode.
+• The input mode and command mode are confusing.

-• They cannot move quickly to the desired location within a file.
+• They cannot move quickly to a desired location within a file.

-• They do not know how to delete by line, multiple lines, or by word.
+• I don't know how to delete by single line, multiple lines, or word units.

 • I cannot properly utilize copy and paste.

-• I cannot open multiple files at once or work with a split screen.
+• You cannot open multiple files at once or work with a split screen.

-• They cannot utilize string search and replace commands in practical work.
+• They are unable to utilize string search and replace commands in practical work.

 • You don't know how to handle swap files created after an abnormal termination.